 1. Not Compatible with All Homes

-It can be quite hard to install tube lighting in some homes due to the ample space required.
+It can be pretty hard to install tube lighting in some homes due to the ample space required.
 This requirement can be challenging for a home with little to no space; in such cases, the homeowner might be limited to small diameter tubes.

 Another integral factor that determines whether you can use tube lighting is the nature of your roofing.

-They can only be installed on traditional pitched roofs, flat and A-frame roofs are incompatible with this lighting solution.
+They can only be installed on traditional pitched roofs.
+Flat and A-frame roofs are incompatible with this lighting solution.